1Malaysia Development Berhad scandal

-Background
+Background and key perpetrators

 Najib Razak became Prime Minister of Malaysia in 2009.
-In his first year in office, he established 1Malaysia Development Berhad (1MDB), a sovereign wealth fund, which sought out to make strategic investments and alleviate poverty, as part of his economic liberalisation policy and trademark 1Malaysia program.
+In his first year in office, he established 1Malaysia Development Berhad (1MDB), a sovereign wealth fund, which sought to make strategic investments and alleviate poverty, as part of his economic liberalisation policy and trademark 1Malaysia program.
 The fund had a budget of $1 billion to invest, with Najib having the sole authority to sign off investments and manage the personnel on its board and management team.
 His wife is Rosmah Mansor, whose son is Riza Aziz from a previous relationship.

 Jho Low is a Malaysian businessman and financier from Penang.
 Despite not having a formal position at 1MDB, Low supported its establishment and was given extensive access to the fund due to high-profile political connections in Malaysia and the Middle East, and entertainment connections in the United States.
 Low joined high-level meetings and facilitated numerous deals.

-Tim Leissner is a German banker who was chairman of American investment bank Goldman Sachs in its Southeast Asia ventures.
-Leissner was credited with making lucrative deals for Goldman in the region in the aftermath of the financial crisis of 2007–2008.
+Tim Leissner is a German banker who was chairman of the American investment bank Goldman Sachs in its Southeast Asia ventures.
+Leissner was credited with making lucrative deals for Goldman in the region after the 2008 financial crisis.
 The head of Goldman Sachs in Malaysia, Roger Ng, introduced Leissner to Jho Low.
 Leissner and Ng worked with Low and used his political connections to establish deals and orchestrate the scheme.

 Scheme

 The US DOJ described the scheme as involving three phases.
-In August 2009, Najib and Low met with representatives of private oil company PetroSaudi on a yacht in Monaco to discuss 1MDB's first investment.
+In August 2009, Najib and Low met with representatives of the private oil company PetroSaudi on a yacht in Monaco to discuss 1MDB's first investment.
 This included Saudi royal Turki bin Abdullah Al Saud and Saudi national Tarek Obaid.
 During a subsequent visit to Saudi Arabia, Najib signed a $2.5 billion joint venture between PetroSaudi and 1MDB.
 The DOJ later said this was used as a "pretence" to move $1 billion into a Swiss bank account.

 An additional $1.4 billion was then raised by Goldman Sachs in a bond issue and misappropriated into a bank account in Switzerland.
 An additional $1.3 billion from Goldman Sachs was also diverted into a bank account in Singapore.
-US authorities say that Goldman Sachs, particularly Roger Ng, were central with orchestrating the scheme, particularly the laundering of money from the fund, some of which was used to pay bribes to officials in Malaysia and the United Arab Emirates.
+US authorities say that Goldman Sachs, particularly Roger Ng, were central in orchestrating the scheme, particularly the laundering of money from the fund, some of which was used to pay bribes to officials in Malaysia and the United Arab Emirates.